Stop! Your Lease Extension in Deddington Could Be FREE

 Deddington property with a lease extension is almost the same value as a freehold

-It is generally considered that a property with more than one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 35 years unexpired, the residence will be equivalent in value to a freehold for many years in the future.
+It is generally considered that a residential leasehold with over one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 35 years left, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement